mateosolinho/mateosolinho.github.io/_posts/2026-07-20-articulo-mcp.md

 - Incorporates one or more **MCP clients**,
 - Orchestrates communication between the model and context.

-Common examples of hosts: Claude Desktop, ChatGPT with tools, VSCode with AI assistance, conversational assistants integrated in browsers.
+Common examples of hosts, Claude Desktop, ChatGPT with tools, VSCode with AI assistance, conversational assistants integrated in browsers.

 ### 4.2 MCP Client

 The **MCP client** is an entity within the host that maintains an active 1:1 connection with an **MCP server**.
-Its role is to act as a low-level intermediary:
+Its role is to act as a low level intermediary:

 - Establishes the transport channel (stdio, HTTP/SSE),
 - Sends and receives JSON-RPC messages,